Giantpizzahead/AlphaLoL/README.md

   - [ ] Win an intro Coop vs AI game with a positive KDA & at least 3 kills
   - [ ] Win a beginner Coop vs AI game with a positive KDA & at least 3 kills
-  - [ ] Win a 1v1 against me in a custom game (first turret), but I have to play Yuumi mid
+  - [ ] Win a 1v1 against me in a custom game (first turret), but I have to play Yuumi mid cause why not

 ### Milestones: Hybrid AI